Home>Article>10.58920/sciphar01020010

 The process of mixing sterile preparations is carried out by pharmacists who have attended training and continuing education under the responsibility and supervision of pharmacy installation in hospital pharmacists (2).
 Based on the results of observations made by researchers, the process of mixing sterile preparations is still fully (100%) carried out by nurses who have attended training and continuing education.
 This is due to the ICU's unavailability of pharmacists or special pharmacy personnel.
 Compounding personnel involved in mixing sterile preparations can be seen in Table 1.

 Research conducted by Berdot et al. (2016) shows that training may not necessarily reduce the number of errors.
 Still, at least it can increase nurses' awareness about the possibility of medication errors (7).
-There is 34 nursing staff in the ICU, with one person preparing sterile preparations in the morning.
+There was 34 nursing staff in the ICU, with one person preparing sterile preparations in the morning.
 At the same time, the mixing personnel is the nurse responsible for each patient or 8 people for eight beds in the afternoon.

 Table 1.
 Compounding personnel in the intensive care unit (ICU).